CALL FOR PAPERS

 Format and Length:

-The Journal for the Study of Peace and Conflict accepts research papers, teaching notes, and creative writing for the peer-review process.
+The editors accept research papers, teaching notes, and creative writing for the peer-review process.
 We also accept book reviews.
 Manuscripts should be no longer than 10,000 words and should conform to the Chicago Manual of Style, 16th ed.
 Please submit an "anonymous" manuscript with a 100-150 word abstract and 5-6 keywords, and, in a separate document, the submission category and contact information for the author(s).
 The editors are the final arbiters of length, grammar, and usage.
 Authors are responsible for obtaining permission to use copyrighted material and submitting proof of copyright permission.
 For more details, see the style sheet link below.